firstwire/Wix-to-Shopify-Migration-Tool/README.md

 **Step 2 — Install the Required Add-ons**

-The script needs two free add-on packages to read Excel/CSV files.
-Open your terminal and type this single line: pip install pandas openpyxl
+The script needs one free add-on packages to read CSV files.
+Open your terminal and type this single line: pip install pandas

 Press Enter and wait a few seconds for it to finish.
 You only need to do this once.